rust-lang/project-ffi-unwind/rfcs/0000-simple_unwind_annotation.md

 The Rust panic ABI is unspecified.
 When a `"C unwind"` function that is defined in Rust unwinds, the Rust panic is translated to a "native Rust panic" which conforms to the native ABI.
-When a panic originates in Rust unwinds through a `"C unwind"` function call back into Rust, the translation is guaranteed to be lossless if the panic was not modified.
-That is, this behaves as if the panic would have never left Rust.
+When a panic that originates in Rust, unwinds through a `"C unwind"` function call back into Rust, the translation is guaranteed to be lossless _if the panic was not modified by non-Rust code_, and this then behaves as if the panic would have never left Rust.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation